leanix/vsm-sbom-booster/README.md

 The first `-v` param is needed as the setup is a docker-in-docker setup and will need to mount the local docker runtime into the container.
 Under normal circumstances this param can be copied and pasted.

-The second `-v` param is the path to temporary folder that the `vsm-sbom-booster`will use to temporarily clone the projects to attempt to generate the SBOM. e.g. `~/output/temp`
+The second `-v` param is the path to temporary folder that the `vsm-sbom-booster`will use to temporarily clone the projects to attempt to generate the SBOM. e.g. `~/output/temp`.
+Docker should have Read/Write access on this folder.

 `MOUNTED_VOLUME`: this is the same as the second `-v` param.
 It's required as the container needs an explicit env variable to do its job.